 - Assist with preparation of financial statements and analysis

 - Oversee Fiscal Department Staff as assigned

 - Assist with all external audits

 - Understanding and compliance with GAAP and all Agency Policies and Procedures

 - Bachelor’s Degree in Accounting or Finance

-- Excellent computer skills with accounting software
+- Excellent computer skills in accounting software

-- Advance knowledge of Microsoft Excel
+- Advance knowledge of Excel

 - Excellent communication skills, both verbal and written